philbertmukunzi/OmniSage/README.md

 ### AI-Powered Trivia Game
 An exciting trivia game feature that showcases OmniSage's AI capabilities:
 - Start a game with `!trivia <topic>` on any subject
-- AI generates 5 unique, topic-specific questions
+- AI generates 5 unique, topic-specific multiple-choice questions
+- Players answer by typing A, B, C, or D (case-insensitive)
-- 30-second answer window for each question
+- 15-second answer window for each question
-- Multiple correct answers accepted per question
+- Multiple players can answer and earn points
+- Administrators can stop the game at any time with `!stop_trivia`
 - Detailed end-game summary with scores and statistics